fullcontact/sfquickstarts/site/sfguides/src/how_to_resolve_data_with_fullcontact_and_snowflake/how_to_resolve_data_with_fullcontact_and_snowflake.md

 GRANT USAGE ON SCHEMA FC_QUICKSTART.OUTPUT TO APPLICATION FC_NATIVE_APP;
 ```

 2) Create the Semantic Input view.
 Run the following stored procedure.
-It will scan the input dataset and output additional SQL that you will need to copy/paste/run into your worksheet.
+It will scan the sample input dataset and output additional SQL that you will need to copy/paste/run into your worksheet.

 ```sql
 CALL FC_NATIVE_APP.APP_SCHEMA.CREATE_INPUT_VIEW(